Shr1ftyy/carla_nn/README.md

 # Level 2-3 Autonomous Driving System - Using Carla #

+This repo is now archived, was a fun research project and I learnt a lot, but all good things must come to an end...

 - orbslam.py - toy implementation of monocular SLAM (ORBSlam) - INCOMPLETE
 - model.py - Neural Network Model - architecture needs improvement, is currently
   just a basic ResNet